-Senior Research Fellow; Tutor and Lecturer in Demography, Institute of Human Sciences; Director, Fertility and Reproduction Studies Group; Research Associate, School of Anthropology
+Senior Research Fellow; Tutor and Lecturer in Demography, Institute of Human Sciences; Director, Fertility and Reproduction Studies Group; Research Associate, School of Sociology

 He is currently Sanofi Chair, Centre Virchow-Villermé, at the University of Paris-Descartes.
 He is also a Research Associate of the Department of Sociology in Oxford, Senior Research Fellow, Oxford Institute of Ageing, and Honorary Professor, Institute of Ageing, University of Indonesia.